davidvcauw/distributed-applications/exercises/01-elixir/02-data-types/04-maps/01-creation/assignment.md

 %{ a: 1, b: 2, c: 3 }
 ```

-Do don't be confused by the fact that there are two different notations.
+Don't be confused by the fact that there are two different notations.